Grand Canyon (Credit: Stephen Ditto)

 Fun fact: Arizona is home to more certified Dark Sky Places than any other U.S. state.
 And no country outside the U.S. can rival the state's 14 dark-sky communities and parks.

 Arizona helped birth the dark-sky preservation movement when, in 2001, the International Dark-Sky Association designated Flagstaff as the world's very first Dark Sky Place for the city's commitment to protecting its stargazing-friendly night skies.
-Since then, four other Arizona communities—Sedona, Big Park, Camp Verde and Fountain Hills—have earned Dark Sky status from the IDA.
+Since then, five other Arizona communities—Sedona, Big Park, Camp Verde, Fountain Hills and Thunder Mountain Pootseev Nightsky—have earned Dark Sky status from the IDA.